bonkers.iebonkers.ie

 Chat to your supplier

-Energy suppliers offer a range of support systems to help you if you're having trouble paying your bills.
+Energy suppliers offer a range of supports to help customers who are having trouble paying their bills.

-By law, no supplier is allowed disconnect a customer as long as they are engaging constructively with their supplier.
-The last thing a supplier wants to do is disconnect you and this is only ever carried out as a last resort.
+The last thing a supplier wants to do is disconnect a household and this is only ever carried out as a last resort.

-• Have trained staff in place to help customers
+- Have trained staff in place to help customers in difficulty

-In short, if you’re at risk of disconnection, or if you feel your debt is becoming a problem, the most important thing to do is to engage with your supplier as soon as possible.
+In short, if you’re at risk of disconnection, or if you feel your energy costs are becoming a problem, the most important thing is to engage with your supplier as soon as possible.
 This way you can find a solution that works for both of you.

-You can find the contact information for the energy suppliers in Ireland and information on the Energy Engage Code here
+You can find the contact information for all the energy suppliers in Ireland here.

 Money Advice and Budgeting Service (MABS)